System Calls Used By Your Factory Firmware

 The following API methods are reserved for the two key Connected Factory operations: BlinkUp™ and blessing.
 All of these methods are intended only to be included in your factory firmware: DUT firmware or Fixture firmware.
 If these methods are included in application firmware, they will throw exceptions that cause devices to restart.

-The third, imp.clearconfiguration(), is not required, but is strongly recommended.
+The third method, imp.clearconfiguration(), is not mandatory, but is strongly recommended.
 It will prevent Production Devices from attempting to connect using their stored factory network and enrollment credentials when end-users power them up for the first time.
 Clearing the stored credentials with imp.clearconfiguration() ensures that each device’s BlinkUp status LED signals what should be the correct state for a new end-user device: that the unit is unconfigured.
 This is used only in the DUT firmware.